ezEngine/docs-src/pages/docs/debugging/tracy.md

 ## Using Tracy

-Once Tracy support is enabled, you can run `Tracy.exe` and connect to any EZ process, such as `ezEditor`, `ezEditorEngineProcess` or `ezPlayer`.
-Be aware that the editor uses multiple processes.
+Once Tracy support is enabled, you can run the Tracy profiler app either manually from `Data/Tools/Precompiled`, or you can launch it from the editor through *Tools > Launch Tracy...*.
+Connect to any EZ process, such as `ezEditor`, `ezEditorEngineProcess` or `ezPlayer`.
+Be aware that the editor uses multiple processes and you have to connect to the correct one, depending on what you want to profile.

-For more information about how to use Tracy, please consult [their documentation](https://github.com/wolfpld/tracy).
+For more information about how to use Tracy, please consult [its documentation](https://github.com/wolfpld/tracy).

 ## See Also